 Property Taxes in Disaster Areas and During Droughts

-If requested by a federal, state, or local government emergency management authority, a chief appraiser must provide information and assistance pertinent to disaster mitigation or recovery, including assisting in the estimation of damage from an actual or potential disaster event (Tax Code §6.053).
+Tax Code Section 6.053 requires a chief appraiser to comply with any request by a federal, state, or local government emergency management authority to provide information and assistance pertinent to disaster mitigation or recovery, including assisting in the estimation of damage from an actual or potential disaster event.

-When requested by a local taxing unit, an appraisal district is required to complete a reappraisal as soon as practicable of all property damaged in a disaster if the area is declared a disaster area by the Governor (Tax Code §23.02).
-The appraisal record must include the date of the disaster; the appraised value of the property after the disaster; and if the reappraisal was not authorized by all taxing units in which the property is located, an indication of the taxing units to which the reappraisal applies.
+When requested by a local taxing unit, an appraisal district is required to complete a reappraisal as soon as practicable of all property damaged in a disaster if the area is declared a disaster area by the Governor under Tax Code Section 23.02.
+The appraisal record must include:

 The local taxing unit requesting the reappraisal must pay all the costs involved.
 If more than one taxing unit requests the reappraisal, all requesting taxing units share the costs based on the proportion of taxes imposed in the affected locality in the preceding year.